 What Happens Should You Need to Go to Court?

-If the owner fails to reach out to you or acknowledge that you have contacted them, you will need to contact a personal injury lawyer Cheyenne WY trusts and go to court.
+If the owner fails to reach out to you or acknowledge that you have contacted them, you will need to contact a personal injury lawyer trusts and go to court.
 Many dog bite cases are defaulted in small claims courts.
 However, if your injuries are severe and you want to seek more of a significant and substantial compensation, the case may be tried elsewhere.